 The problem is, most of these devices simply don’t work well at all. (you could say that a lot of these companies are just blowing a bunch ofhot air – ha!).
 A good example is Ontel’s Personal Cooler.
 You’re far better spending a little extra for a quality AC or fan that will last longer and cool your vehicles more efficiently.

 Portable RV Air Conditioners:

 Real portable air conditioners aren’t all that small, but they still offer the versatility that window systems do not.
-These are not 12V, so if you want to run them them off of a large battery bank, you’ll need a good inverter.
+These are not 12V, so if you want to run them them off of a large battery bank, you’ll need a substantial house battery, and a good inverter.
 These are far better suited for RVs for this reason, as well as small rooms in houses.
 They typically come equipped with an exhaust hose (the heat created to run the condenser, etc. needs to go somewhere other than the same room!)

 Here are some other quick things to note about portable RV air conditioners:

 • Not the best pick for smaller camper vans